30 Awesome Dog Breeds You’ve Never Heard Of—Until Now

-Your local dog park plays host to Beagles, Yorkshire Terriers and Golden Retrievers, but have you ever encountered a Berger Picard, Icelandic Sheepdog, or Cane Corso?
-Meet 10 unique dog breeds from across the globe.
+Your local dog park plays host to Beagles and Yorkshire Terriers, but have you ever encountered an Icelandic Sheepdog or Cane Corso?
+Meet 30 unique dog breeds from across the globe.

 Dating back to 600 AD Italy, the Cane Corso (pronounced Connie Corso) descends from Roman war dogs.
 Its large, athletic build, and strong work ethic made this canine ideal for herding, hunting, and guarding.
 Almost extinct in the 1980s, the breed is now making a welcome comeback.
 Suspicious of strangers yet devoted to its master, the Cane Corso requires an experienced dog owner who can handle its protective instincts.

 Here are the secrets your dog's tail is trying to tell you.

 Small and energetic, the Schipperke (pronounced Skipper-key) is native to Belgium.
 Adored for its inquisitive personality and beautiful coat, "the little black devil" was a vermin hunter.
 Today, they're regarded as happy, loyal companions.
 Their sassy demeanour and enthusiasm for mischief requires a dedicated owner who will supervise its adventures.
 Schipperkes are talented escape artists—a well-fenced yard, and on-leash walks are a must.